Quiz settings detailed information

 Key Quiz Settings

-- Timing - Adjusting the quiz time, open, close settings
+• Timing - Accurate quiz time, and open and close settings

-- Review options - Controls what students will be shown during, after, and when the attempt is closed
+• Review options - What students will be shown during, after, and when the attempt is closed

-- Overall feedback - Shown after the quiz have been completed
+• Overall feedback - Shown after the quiz has been completed

 General